Azong-HQU/MMTrack/README.md

 # MMTrack
-The official implementation for the paper [xxx].
+The official implementation for the paper [Towards Unified Token Learning for Vision-Language Tracking].